 - Some CSV marketplaces come with a CSV export built in.
 Others require that function to be added and there may be a cost associated with this.
 Check with your marketplace.

 - My marketplace is a CSV connection at the moment.
 Are you going to add a full API connection at some point?

-- Shopify and Woocommerce have been converted to API connections as of May 2018.
-We have no immediate plans to make the same change to other marketplaces.
+- We have no immediate plans to convert other marketplaces from CSV to API.
 Building API connections takes a significant amount of our development resource and doesn't offer much benefit to users vs. a CSV connection.

 - Can a CSV import be fully automated?